 Overview: The Sentinels Summer Fellowship supports student projects focused on contemporary issues in U.S. economic or social policy, including but not limited to regulation, inequality, community and regional development, and/or processes and powers of American government.

-Terms: This competitive fellowship provides a stipend of $4,400, a $500 field research expense budget and on-campus housing to cover 8 weeks of research and related fieldwork from mid-June to mid-August 2017.
+Terms: This competitive fellowship provides a stipend of $4,600, a $500 field research expense budget and on-campus housing to cover 8 weeks of research and related fieldwork from mid-June to mid-August.
 Projects must be guided by a project advisor, preferably a Williams faculty member, who will commit to regular oversight of the Sentinel Fellow’s work throughout the research period.

 Eligibility: Open to rising Sophomores, Juniors and Seniors.

-Applicants should submit the following information to the Center for Learning in Action via email to [email protected] by April 10th, 2017:
+Applicants should submit the following information to the Center for Learning in Action via this online form by April 10th: